honzikschenk/honzikschenk/README.md

 ## Hi there 👋

-I'm Honzík, a high schooler interested in integrated software engineering for robotics and space applications.
+I'm Honzík, an incoming first-year Software Engineering student at the University of Waterloo interested in integrated software engineering for robotics and space applications.

 - 🌱 I’m currently learning **control theory and machine learning**
 - 🔭 I’m currently working on **FRC Robots and model rockets**